JerryBlack/buildKstarsNightlyFromGit/README.md

 # buildKstarsNightlyFromGit
-A script to clone and build Kstars/indi from their respective git source code repositories at the time of execution.
+A script to clone and build Kstars and Indi from their respective git source code repositories at the time of execution.

+This script compiles and installs Indi and compiles KStars, but in contrast, installing via the normal standard release does more than just that.
+The normal standard install also installs several data files that KStars needs to run.
+Note that to successfully run KStars from this script, you'd need to first have a working install from a recent release, then, on top of that, run this script to obtain/run the latest source code.

 This shell script recreates the environment that Hy Murveit kindly provided https://indilib.org/forum/ekos/9709-ekos-no-longer-appears-after-a-kstars-build-last-night.html?start=0#71482.
 It works for me.
 It might work for others.